 When the AC power is "ON" the mainboard will always have a standby voltage of +5V and the SL LED will be on.
-If this LED is off it means that the AC power is "OFF" or has been disconnected or Full on.
+If this LED is off it means that the AC power is "OFF" or has been disconnected.